 Divorce in California: Moving Forward with Your Life

 When a couple is no longer happy in their marriage and wants to divorce, it’s imperative that they each seek separate legal counsel.
-The family law attorneys at Johnson Attorneys Group in Newport Beach have earned a solid reputation in the Orange County community for meeting the needs of many clients with complex divorce cases.
+The family law attorneys at Johnson Attorneys Group have earned a solid reputation for meeting the needs of many clients with complex divorce cases.
 We are here to help you with your case.
 Our divorce attorneys have extensive knowledge of the intricacies surrounding the dissolution of a marriage in California.
 Our compassionate professionals take the time to understand your particular needs, whether they are simple or extremely complicated.
-Call our Orange County divorce lawyers and request a consultation today.
+Call our Los Angeles County and Orange County divorce lawyers and request a consultation today.

 Understanding Divorce in California